 - 1 quart chicken broth or water

-- Optional: 1 Tablespoon of Mexican southwest or fajita seasoning blend**
+- 1 Tablespoon Mexican, southwest or fajita seasoning blend** Optional

 - Cook quinoa per instructions on the bag.
 Set aside.